Stability and instability of Navier boundary layers: Nonlinear instability

-In both systems, initial conditions are chosen to be compatible with the boundary conditions, and rapidly decreasing functions of $y$ (like $v(0,x,0)e^{-y}$); therefore $V^{j}|_{t=0}$ is ${\cal O}(\eps^{n})$.
-For low values of $q$, any term with a non-positive index is of course ignored, and we must add to the approximate solution a corrective term $\eps^{(N+1)n+1/8}\omega(t,x,Y)$, to deal with the remainders of the divergence equation and the $\eqref{NP}$ boundary condition:
+In both systems, initial conditions are chosen to be compatible with the boundary conditions, and rapidly decreasing functions of $y$ (like $v(0,x,0)e^{-y}$); therefore $U^{j}|_{t=0}$ is ${\cal O}(\eps^{n})$.
+For low values of $q$, any term with a negative index is of course ignored.

-where $M=8nN$.
-Thus the total, $\uap$, solves the Navier-Stokes equation with an error term and an initial condition $\eps^{n}$-close to $\ust$ in $H^{s}$, but is divergence-free and satisfies all the boundary conditions of the $\eqref{NS'}$ system, although each individual $U^{j}$ does not.
+Now that we know the equations that each layer is supposed to solve, we can construct the approximate solution by induction.
+As announced, we start by choosing $u^{i,0}$ as an unstable solution of the linear Euler equation $(E_{1})$ with homogeneous non-penetration condition.
+We write

-Now we know the equations that each layer is supposed to solve, we can construct the approximate solution by induction.
-As announced, we start by choosing $v^{i,0}$ as an unstable solution of the linear Euler equation $(E_{1})$ with homogeneous non-penetration condition.
-In fact, we choose the most unstable mode for each $k$, in other words
+for a compactly supported function $\varphi^1$ to be chosen a little later, and we choose the most unstable mode for each $k$, \textit{i.e.}